lima1/sttkit/README.md

 package that performs coembedding of the single-cell and spatial data to generate the training model.
 The single cells are then charted on to their spatial locations using non-linear interpolation to augment the ST spots.
+This method works especially well when matched single cell and spatial data are available.

 We have adapted the same to work using command line inside of sttkit, and also splitting the various cell-types on to separate panels as shown below